 Due to the high concentration of Airbus A320 family aircraft and CFM International CFM56 family engines in our aircraft and engine portfolios, our financial results may be adversely affected if the demand for these aircraft or engine models declines, if they are redesigned or replaced by their manufacturer or if these aircraft or engine models experience design or technical problems.
 As of December 31, 2009, 79.8% of the net book value of our aircraft portfolio was represented by Airbus aircraft.
 Our owned aircraft portfolio included 11 aircraft types, the five highest concentrations of which together represented 93.6% of our aircraft by net book value.
-The five highest concentrations were Airbus A320 aircraft, representing 39.4% of the net book value of our aircraft portfolio, Airbus A330 aircraft, representing 19.5% of the net book value of our aircraft portfolio, Boeing 737 aircraft, representing 14.3% of the net book value of our aircraft portfolio, Airbus A319 aircraft, representing 11.4% of the net book value of our aircraft portfolio ad Airbus A321 aircraft representing 9.0% of net book value of our aircraft portfolio.
-No other aircraft type represented more than 10% of our portfolio by net book value.
+The five highest concentrations were Airbus A320 aircraft, representing 39.4% of the net book value of our aircraft portfolio, Airbus A330 aircraft, representing 19.5% of the net book value of our aircraft portfolio, Boeing 737 aircraft, representing 14.3% of the net book value of our aircraft portfolio, Airbus A319 aircraft, representing 11.4% of the net book value of our aircraft portfolio by net book value.
 In addition to our significant number of existing Airbus aircraft, as of December 31, 2009, we have 32 new Airbus A320 family aircraft on order through AerVenture and we have 21 new Airbus A330 wide-body aircraft on order.
 We also have a significant concentration of CFM56 engines in our engine portfolio.
 As of December 31, 2009, 61.2% of the net book value of our engine portfolio was represented by CFM56 engines and 15.4% was represented by CF6 engines.